Sarracenia x Daina's Delight Special 25 Plants

 Zones: 6-8 (5-10).

 Sarracenia x Daina's Delight or sometimes Dana's Delight, is a beautiful, tall hybrid pitcher plant with a ruffled red, pink and white lacy hood.
 The upper tube is tinted a delightful hot pink and stands out in the crowd.
 The ruffled and lacy hoods are busy with insect activity.
 S. x Daina's Delight is very tall and showy especially in the Fall when other pitcher plants are less attractive.
 The trumpets tolerate light frost.
 The showy flowers are fuchsia/chartreuse, globular, and mildly fragrant.
 They generally bloom from April to May before the pitchers fully develop.
 This complex cross cultivar is S. willisii x leucophylla, which in full is ((S. psittacina x purpurea) x (purpurea x (flava x purpurea)) x leucophylla.
 Daina's Delight or sometimes Dana's Delight was developed by Mark Edwards in the 1990s, and is named after his daughter Daina.
 The use of the name Dana, derived from a misspelling in the TC lab.
 It is an unofficial cultivar.
+Both are pronounced the same way, like "rain", but with a "D".
 Special size is small to very small, 1-2 year old plants.

 Plant Type: Perennial, temperate.